Taíno: Cuba

 Jason M. Yaremko says there are many organised communities of Amerindians currently living in Cuba, many of whom have an Arawak-Taíno identity, and that a number of these are even "pure bloods".
 He suggests that Euro-American views from the 18th century onward, which saw race and Indigeneity in terms of essentialism and "primordiality", insisted on "narratives of disappearance" for Indigenous peoples and imposed upon them alternate identities as "white, black, or mulatto".
-In his view, Eurocentric perspectives saw the decline of the Indigenous peoples—whether through extinction or dilution—as the inevitable conclusion of the "heroic saga of civilization".
+In his view, Eurocentric perspectives saw the decline of the Indigenous peoples—whether through extinction or dilution—as the inevitable conclusion of the "heroic saga of civilisation".
 Subsequent attempts to promote a singular Cuban national identity which transcended race and ethnicity, he says, may have "suffocated" more complex identities for the sake of "national unity", impacting both Afro-Cubans and Amerindian Cubans.
 But he says this Amerindian identity has nevertheless persisted in Cuba, "whether as 'Indios' in pueblos indios, as individuals in cities and towns, or together in vibrant, if 'invisible' (until recently), rural communities like Yateras".
 He also suggests that, although the oral histories are "compelling", to address controversies over modern Cuban Taíno identities, this heritage could be "corroborated and reinforced by fieldwork conducted, to begin with, in documentary records contained in Cuba’s former 'Indian towns' and parishes, among other repositories in the country".

 Dominican Republic

-Frank Moya Pons, a Dominican historian, documented that Spanish colonists intermarried with Taíno women.
-Over time, some of their mixed-race descendants intermarried with Africans, creating a tripartite Creole culture.
-Census records from the year 1514 reveal that 40% of Spanish men on the island of Hispaniola had Taíno wives.
+Dominican historian Frank Moya Pons documented that Spanish colonists intermarried with Taíno women.
+Over time, some of their mixed-race descendants intermarried with Africans, creating a culture with Creole features.
+Census records from 1514 reveal that 40% of Spanish men on Hispaniola had Taíno wives.
 Nevertheless, Spanish documents declared the Taíno to be extinct in the 16th century, as early as 1550.

+From the second half of the 19th century, an idealised image of an Indigenous past – particularly of Taíno culture – became increasingly prominent in Dominican literature and contributed to the nation's indigenismo movement.
+Scholars such as Gabriel Haslip-Viera and J. Alcántara Almánzar have suggested this was motivated, at least in part, by attempts to distance the nation and its people from its African heritage, and from Haitians.
+The term Indio, traditionally referring to Taíno-Arawak peoples, subsequently became a term of self-identity for the majority of Dominicans, expanding into various social categories rooted in colourism and skin-tone, from Indio Oscaro (dark) to Indio Lavado (medium) and Indio Claro (light).

-Despite this, scholars note that contemporary rural Dominicans retain elements of Taíno culture including linguistic features, agricultural practices, food ways, medicine, fishing practices, technology, architecture, oral history, and religious views, even though such cultural traits may be considered backward in the cities.
+Scholars note that contemporary rural Dominicans retain elements of Taíno culture including linguistic features, agricultural practices, food ways, medicine, fishing practices, technology, architecture, oral history, and religious views, even though such cultural traits may be considered backward in the cities.
 Among these rural communities, some families and individuals also identify as Taíno.